bambam955/my-xv6-OS/run-with-docker.md

 4. If you don't get any errors, then your installation of docker was successful.

-## Set Up Dev Containers
+## Set Up VS Code Dev Containers

 1. If you don't already have VS Code, install it here: https://code.visualstudio.com/download
 2. Install the "Dev Containers" extension from Microsoft: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers.
 You can search "Dev Containers" in the extensions library in VS Code and it will come up.

-## Run XV6
+## Run XV6 in a Container

 1. Open this repository in VS Code.
 2. Open the command prompt and run `Dev Containers: Reopen in Container`.
 3. If it succeeds, then you will now be editing the repo files in a new Docker container!
-4. Now, open a Command Prompt again and run `docker ps` to get the name of the container.
+4. Now, open a Command Prompt again.
 5. Run the following command to get inside the container:

     ```bash
-    docker exec -it <container-name> bash
+    docker exec -it xv6-dev-container bash
     ```

 6. Now you will be located in the root of the repository.
 You can run `make && make qemu-nox` to run XV6.
+7. Run `Remote: Close Remote Connection` in VS Code to stop the container.

 ## Push and Pull Git Changes